moorepants/eng122/content/pages/software.rst

 (which also can open notebooks).

 Currently, you will need to install resonance via the command line tool ``conda``.
-Open a terminal on Mac OSX or Linux or an Anconda Command Prompt on Windows and type::
+Open a terminal on Mac OSX or Linux or an Anaconda Command Prompt on Windows and type::

    conda install -c conda-forge resonance